The Pros and Cons of Headless & Hybrid CMS

 How does Headless CMS work?

-A traditional CMS becomes headless when an application programming interface (API) is included.
+A traditional CMS architecture becomes headless when the front end is decoupled from the back-end and an application programming interface (API) is included.
 A headless CMS serves content via APIs, which is also called API-first content management system.

 Detaching the database from the presentation layer makes content easy to deliver.
 A developer retrieves the content stored in the back-end via the API and sends it to your app or device.
 Companies usually rely on a headless CMS when they want to serve dynamic content to other entities.